 What methods can I use to propagate my Monstera Deliciosa?

-There are three main methods of propagation you can use for Monstera Deliciosa; stem cuttings, air layering and division.
+There are three main methods are stem cuttings, air layering and division.
 Stem cuttings and division are definitely the more common propagation methods used and the ones we would recommend if you are fairly new to propagating houseplants.
 But you can have really great success with the air layering method and is perfect for plant parents wanting to do something a little different.
-Below you will find a step by step guide to each method of Monstera propagation.
+Below you will find a step by step guide to each method.

-Propagating a Monstera plant through the stem cutting method
+How to propagate a Monstera through stem cutting

 This is probably the most straight forward method of propagation, it’s likely this is the route you’ll take for the first time.